India Edwards: Truman campaigns and administration

-Edwards accompanied President Harry Truman, who she deeply admired and was called her "political hero," on his 1948 campaign tour; she was confident he would win, and Truman confided in her that he sometimes thought he and she were the only ones who believed he would win.
+Edwards accompanied President Harry Truman, whom she deeply admired and was called her "political hero," on his 1948 campaign tour; she was confident he would win, and Truman confided in her that he sometimes thought he and she were the only ones who believed he would win.

 Her influence over Truman caused him to appoint many women to prominent positions, including Eugenia Anderson as United States Ambassador to Denmark, Perle Mesta as United States Minister to Luxembourg, Ruth Bryan Rohde as an alternate delegate to the United Nations, Eleanor Roosevelt as the head of the U.S. delegation to the U.N.
 General Assembly, and Georgia Neese Clark as Treasurer of the United States.
 At the 1952 Democratic National Convention, her name was included, as a symbolic gesture, in the nominations for vice president.
 She was the second woman honored in this way at a major party convention (Lena Springs being the first).
 She declined the nomination because she did not feel the time was right.

 Edwards explained how she increased the number of women in federal positions by saying, "Sometimes I felt like a ghoul.
 I'd read the obits, and as soon as a man had died, I'd rush over to the White House and suggest a woman to replace him."